peteroupc/html3dutil/doc/extras_meshes_text.TextFont.md

 #### Parameters

 * `str` (Type: string)<br>The text to draw.
 Line breaks ("\n", "\r", "\r\n") are recognized by this method.
 * `params` (Type: Object)<br>An object described in TextFont#makeTextMeshes.
 Can also contain the following keys:<ul> <li><code>color</code> - A <a href="toGLColor.md">color vector or string</a> giving the color to draw the text with.
-If this value is given, the bitmap font is assumed to be a signed distance field font. <li><code>msdf</code> - Treat the bitmap font as a multichannel signed distance field font. <li><code>texture</code> - An array of textures (Texture) to use with this font, or a single Texture if only one texture page is used.
+If this value is given, the image font is assumed to be a signed distance field font. <li><code>msdf</code> - Treat the image font as a multichannel signed distance field font. <li><code>texture</code> - An array of textures (Texture) to use with this font, or a single Texture if only one texture page is used.
 If null, undefined, or omitted, uses the default filenames for texture pages defined in this font. </ul>

 #### Return Value